WilsonBaker/Codility-Task-3/README.md

 ![image](https://user-images.githubusercontent.com/49139851/180346829-4eccb0c1-574d-4ddc-a0ca-45a8196e52be.png)

 ## API Automation
 To run the API automation you will need to first download [Postman](https://www.postman.com/downloads/).
-Then you can import the Postman JSON files which are inside the ***Postman*** folder by choosing this option in the top right:
+Then you can import the Postman JSON files which are inside the ***Postman*** folder by choosing this option in the top left:

 ![image](https://user-images.githubusercontent.com/49139851/180354303-1c752a46-d369-49d4-a5ed-9c4a693a1a5f.png)